32 Phishing Attack Statistics To Keep In Mind In 2024

-Given the increase in remote work because of technology and the pandemic, cybersecurity breaches are on the rise in 2021.
-One of the most prevalent and dangerous types of cybersecurity threats are spear phishing attacks.
+Given the increase in remote work because of technology and the pandemic, cybersecurity breaches are on the rise in 2024.
+One of the most prevalent and dangerous types of cybersecurity threats is spear phishing attacks.

 What is a Phishing Attack?